Skip to content

 INFP Career: Torn Between Two Good Career Choices

-Hello, dear INFPs, I’m back here again after taking a break for months.
+Hello, dear INFPs!
+I’m back again after a 4-month break!
 How’s life?
 My time off the blog was quite adventurous and educational, I must say.
 The last quarter of this year got me all tangled up in a rollercoaster of excitement and headaches!
 That’s the very reason I’m compelled to write this blog post.
 Lol!

 Ready to discuss about clashing career choices?
 If yes, then here we go!